COVID-19 (Coronavirus) Testing: Active Infection (PCR & Rapid Antigen) & Antibody

 COVID-19 Test Results

-COVID-19 test results can take up to 10 days.
+COVID-19 test results are typically available within 3-5 days.
 We will call you if your results are POSITIVE.
 Negative results will be sent via direct mail.
 Additionally, your results can be accessed from Quest Diagnostics by creating a MyQuest account.

 - Parents of underage children